novikova-y/soederBot/README.md

 Nothing fascinates me as much as memes.
 After moving to Germany, I found myself discovering the local culture through humor — and naturally, that led me to Markus Söder.

-This simple Telegram bot sends out a random Söder quote on command.
+This simple Telegram bot sends out a random Söder quote or gif on command.
 Built just for fun, to celebrate *Stabilität* and the unique charm of Bavarian politics.

 👀 Try it here: [@SoederMaggus_bot](https://t.me/SoederMaggus_bot)

 ## Features

 - `/start` — greets the user
 - `/quote` — returns a random Markus Söder quote
+- `/gif` — returns a random Markus Söder gif

 ## Tech stack